MicrosoftDocs/well-architected/well-architected/operational-excellence/mitigation-strategy.md

 ## Azure facilitation

-- [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines/) provides build and release services to support continuous integration and delivery of your applications.
+- [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines/) provides build and release services to support CI/CD of your applications.

 - [Azure Test Plans](/azure/devops/test/overview) is a browser-based test management solution that's easy to use.
 This solution offers capabilities that are required for planned manual testing, user acceptance testing, and exploratory testing.
 Azure Test Plans also provides a way for you to gather feedback from stakeholders.